 While sugar mixture is boiling, sprinkle gelatin over remaining 1/4 cup cold water in a large, deep heatproof bowl (a stand mixer bowl is perfect for this).
 Let stand for about one minute, until it softens.

 Beat this at medium speed.

 Once sugar mixture reaches soft ball stage, remove from heat and carefully pour into gelatin, avoiding the beaters and sides of the bowl.

 Immediately begin mixing on high speed, for 5-8 minutes, until mixture increases in volume and turns white and thick.

 Add vanilla and beat for a minute more.
 Pour marshmallow topping onto the center of the pie, scraping the bowl with a spatula.

-Filling will spread over pie, but use spatula if you need to cover some areas.
+The filling will spread over pie, but use a spatula if you need to cover some areas.

 Chill uncovered for 1 hour.
 Then loosely cover pie with aluminum foil and chill for three more hours.

 When you’re ready to serve, brown the top either using a creme brulee torch or by putting the pie under the broiler for 2-3 minutes.